Reviewing Item Logs

 In the calendar, click a start date and an end date within a seven-day range.

 Under Date range, click one of the suggested time windows: Last 5 minutes, Last 30 minutes, Last hour or Last day.

-- To automatically enter the current date and time, you can also click Set to now .
+- To automatically enter the current date and time, you can also click .

 The longest time window you can select is seven full days.
 Since some sources can be scheduled to rescan only once a week, a seven-day time window allows you to show logs for at least one rescan.
 You may want to access the Edit a Source Schedule panel to see when a source is refreshed or rescanned.

-Logs are available for one month from the moment they are generated.
+Logs are available for one month from the moment they’re generated.

 If you want to target the time window of the last refresh or rescan of a certain source, you can access the Sources page to see in the Status column when such a process was last completed (see Adding and Managing Sources).